 After meeting the university admission requirements and before completing nine hours of course work including SPED8200 and SPED8619, students must complete the following requirements in order to continue in the program.
 Submit to the College of Education a supplemental application packet containing:

-• Scores from the Graduate Record Examination (GRE General Test); including a score of “4” or higher on
+- Scores from the Graduate Record Examination (GRE General Test); including a score of “4” or higher on the Writing Subtest.

 After the student has completed SPED8200 and SPED8619, the faculty will review this information and recommend that the student be permitted to continue in the program, continue in the program conditionally, or be dismissed from the program.
 To receive a recommendation to continue, the student must earn a grade of “B” or better in SPED8200 and SPED8619 which must be taken at Governors State University.

 For Option II: Approval for Student Teaching

 - Complete all professional education requirements maintaining a G.P.A. of 3.0 or higher, with a grade of “B” or better in a graduate level SPED course, and a grade of “C” or better in all other coursework.

 - Have no more than a total of nine general education hours outstanding.

 To continue in the program, the student must be accepted as a candidate for the M.A. in Multicategorical Special Education degree after completing SPED8200, SPED8619, and two additional courses on the approved study plan.
 Students must submit to the Division of Education Graduate Advising Office an application for candidacy in the semester that they expect to have completed the courses required for candidacy: September 30 for Fall semester, January 31 for Spring semester, or May 31 for Summer session.
 Application forms are available in the student portal.

 To qualify for candidacy, a student must:

 - Complete all undergraduate prerequisites for courses on the study plan.